-Having all the checks done regularly should show if or when the cancer starts to progress by becoming more aggressive.
+Having all the checks done regularly should show if or when the cancer starts to progress by becoming more likely to spread.

 Treatment can be started if you change your mind about AS or if the cancer shows signs of growing faster or looks as if it might spread outside the prostate.
 These signs include: